abbreviatedman/react-unit-01-intro-to-react/1b-props-state/02-props-lab/readme.md

 We are going to make an archive page for a blog site that displays a list of recent articles.

-## Setup a new Create-React-App project
+## Set Up A New Create-React-App Project

 1. Open VS code and then open your terminal from the menus at the top of the screen under `View > Terminal` or use the shortcut key **Ctrl+`**.